edeliver/edeliver/README.md

 Deploy commands **deliver the builds** (that were created with a build command before) **to** your staging or **prodution hosts** and can perform the **live code upgrade**.
 The releases or upgrades to deliver are then available in your local directory `.deliver/releases`.
 To deploy releases the following **configuration** variables must be set:

 - `APP`: the name of your release which should be built
-- `PRODUCTION_HOSTS`: the production hosts to deploy to
+- `PRODUCTION_HOSTS`: the production hosts to deploy to, separated by space
 - `PRODUCTION_USER`: the local users at the production hosts
 - `DELIVER_TO`: the directory at the production hosts to deploy the release at

-- `STAGING_HOSTS`: the staging hosts to test the releases at
+- `STAGING_HOSTS`: the staging hosts to test the releases at, separated by space
 - `STAGING_USER`: the local users at the staging hosts
 - `TEST_AT`: the directory at the staging hosts. if not set, the DELIVER_TO is used as directory